• Skip to primary navigation

 This post is sponsored by Ohio Pork, but all opinions are my own!

-Homemade Sausage Seasoning
+Sausage Seasoning Recipe

 Using plain ground pork and mixing in spices to complement the meal is a quick and easy way to personalize your menu.
 We enjoy adding a variety of spices and seasonings to create our favorite flavor of sausage at home.